Lattice-Free Sequence Discriminative Training for Phoneme-Based Neural Transducers: Experiments

 \subsection{Experimental Setup}

 We conduct our experiments on 960h Librispeech (LBS) \cite{panayotov2015librispeech}.
 The architecture of the transducer model follows \cite{zhou2022efficient}.
 We use 12 conformer \cite{Gulati2020ConformerCT} layers as encoder and 2 feed-forward layers as prediction network.
-The standard additive joint network is used, with a linear projection layer, tanh activation, and final linear-softmax layer.
-We employ gammaton features with 50 dims as the input.
-The LM for training is a bi-gram phoneme LM trained only on transcripts of LBS, which has the same architecture as the prediction network, followed by a softmax.
+We employ gammatone features \cite{schluter2007gammatone} with 50 dims as the input.
+The bi-gram phoneme LM used in training is trained only on transcripts of LBS, with the same architecture as the prediction network, followed by a softmax.

 In training, we follow the pipeline proposed in \cite{zhou2022efficient}.
 We use LF objectives in two ways: the first one is to fine-tune the CE-FS trained model with LF objectives, and the second one is to only do Viterbi training as initialization, and then directly train the model with LF-MMI.
-All the hyperparameters are tuned on dev set.
+All hyperparameters are tuned on dev set.
 For all three LF objectives, we choose $\alpha=1.2$ and $\beta=0.3$.
 For LF-SegMBR, we use $I=3$, $L=3$ and $c=0.3$.
 For LF-MBR, the size of the pruning window is 4 and $\gamma=1.1$.
-LF-MBR and LF-Seg MMI are integrated with LF-MMI with 0.2 as the scale during training.
-For N-best-list generation we use a 4-gram word level LM with $N=4$.
-For decoding, we apply 1-pass SF decoding with word-level LMs.
-We use a transformer (trafo) LM following the setup in \cite{Irie2019LanguageMW}.
+LF-MBR and LF-Seg MBR are integrated with LF-MMI with 0.2 as the scale during training.
+We use a 4-gram word level LM to generate N-best list with $N=4$.
+We mainly compare our methods to the N-best-list based MBR.
+For decoding, we apply 1-pass SF decoding with a word-level transformer (trafo) LM following the setup in \cite{Irie2019LanguageMW}.

-For the comparison with N-best-list methods, according to our previous experiments, MBR performs a little bit better than MMI and N-best MBR with similar complexity.
-Thus, we mainly compare our methods to N-best MBR